juju/docs/src/en/charms-constraints.md

 In the event that a constraint cannot be met, the unit will not be deployed.

-!!!Note: Constraints work on an "or better" basis: If you ask for 4 CPUs, you may get 8, but you won't get 2
+!!!
+Note: Constraints work on an "or better" basis: If you ask for 4 CPUs, you may get 8, but you won't get 2